-The Company's mandate is to identify, either in North America or globally, under explored Archean and/or Paleoproterozoic-age greenstone belts that have had a long history of large-scale gold production, are located in safe jurisdictions, and are judged by our experienced technical team to be geologically favorable for the systematic exploration and discovery of district-scale gold deposits.
+The Company's mandate is to identify, either in North America or globally, underexplored Archean and/or Paleoproterozoic-age greenstone belts that have had a long history of large-scale gold production, are located in safe jurisdictions, and are judged by our experienced technical team to be geologically favorable for the systematic exploration and the discovery of district-scale gold deposits.
 Another important selection criteria, for the Company's highly experienced technical team, is that prospective underexplored greenstone belts are located in politically safe, mining friendly jurisdictions.

 Between July 2010 and May, 2012, the Company's initial focus was in Canada where it conducted gold exploration programs in South Central, British Columbia, in the Straw Lake area of northwestern Ontario, and, in the Shining Tree area of northeastern Ontario.
-In July 2012, the Company's technical team identified a more advanced, underexplored gold opportunity in the Black Hills of South Dakota, U.S.A. and, as a result, the Company changed its focus to the systematic search for Early Proterozoic iron formation (BIF) hosted gold deposits along the 70 km-long Homestake Gold Trend.
+In July 2012, the Company's technical team identified a more advanced, underexplored gold opportunity in the Keystone Gold District located in the Black Hills area of South Dakota, U.S.A.
+As a result, the Company changed its entire focus to the systematic search for Early Proterozoic iron formation (BIF) hosted gold deposits occurring along the 70 km-long Homestake Gold Trend.
+The Keystone Gold District is approximately 70 km south of the world's largest and richest orogenic gold deposits, the Homestake Deposit having produced 43 million ounces of gold from 1875 to the mine's closing in 2011.